mcanalesmayo/NASA-SpaceApps2016-TimeFlies/README.md

 The application is constantly taking data from the internet and updating the bayesian model in order to keep learning forever.

-Please, check out our [slides](http://es.slideshare.net/JorgeCncerGil/timeflies-spaceapps-nasa-zaragoza).
+Please, check out our [slides](http://es.slideshare.net/JorgeCncerGil/timeflies-spaceapps-nasa-zaragoza) and our [promotional video](https://youtu.be/_mlnUOT6oOU).

 You can also use the application following this [link](http://52.28.76.182:8080/).